Electrification, Hybridization & Alternative fuels

 Cradle-to-grave evaluation of different propulsion systems

-AVL Commercial Driveline & Tractor Engineering GmbH
+Sabine Pretsch System engineer AVL Commercial Driveline & Tractor Engineering GmbH Austria

 Electrification is arriving in the agricultural industry and is seen as the holy grail for reducing CO2 emissions and increasing sustainability.
 Population growth and prosperity are still the main drivers for GHG emissions.
 Future pathways for renewable energy and fuel production need to be developed and upscaled.
 To get a clear picture of the sustainability of different propulsion systems, a cradle-to-grave evaluation was undertaken for four different powertrain systems for a standard multi-purpose tractor.
 Optimizing for low CO2 – considering also production – requires rethinking the configuration of the propulsion system.